The Glenn Miller Story

 The Glenn Miller Story is a 1954 American biographical film about the American trombonist and bandleader Glenn Miller, directed by Anthony Mann.
 It stars James Stewart as Miller (in his second non-western collaboration with Mann), alongside June Allyson.
-The film was released in February 1954 and was nominated for three Academy Awards, winning for Best Sound Recording.
+The film was first shown to the public in January 1954 and was nominated for three Academy Awards, winning for Best Sound Recording.

 Plot

 The film follows big band leader Glenn Miller (1904–1944) from his early days in the music business in 1929 through to his 1944 death when the airplane he was flying in was lost over the English Channel during World War II.
 Prominent placement in the film is given to Miller's courtship and marriage to Helen Burger, and various cameos by actual musicians who were colleagues of Miller.

 Several turning points in Miller's career are depicted with varying degrees of accuracy, including: the success of an early jazz band arrangement; his departure from the Broadway pit and sideman work to front a band of his own; the failure of his first band on the road; and the subsequent re-forming of his successful big band and the establishment of the "Miller Sound" as typified by "Moonlight Serenade".
 Also depicted is Miller's international success touring his band in support of the Allies in World War II.